 Patter is Pat Thomson, Professor of Education in the School of Education, The University of Nottingham.
 My research is centred primarily on how schools might change to be more engaging and meaningful for more children and young people.
 I mostly research the arts, creativity and other kinds of experiential approaches in school and community settings, including galleries and museums.
 Much of this research has been conducted with my colleague Professor Christine Hall.

 I have a long-term partnership with Tate Learning.
 I also work in researcher education and research and write about the writing that scholars want to, and must, do.
 I’ve also been working with Inger Mewburn, the Thesis Whisperer, on academic blogging.

-She is currently Director of the Centre for Advanced Studies in the faculties of Arts and Social Sciences.
-She is Convenor of the Centre for Research in Arts, Creativity and Literacies.
+I did a five year stint as Director of the Centre for Advanced Studies in the faculties of Arts and Social Sciences and I’m the current Convenor of the Centre for Research in Arts, Creativity and Literacies.